-Plant harvest and nodule culturing -Harvest occurred from 7/30/2018 to 8/3/2018 and from 8/13/2018 to 8/23/2018 because of the time needed to carefully wash roots, and dissect and culture nodules, as described below.
+Harvest occurred from July 30, 2018 to August 3, 2018 and from August 13, 2018 to August 23, 2018 because of the time needed to carefully wash roots, and dissect and culture nodules, as described below.
 Plants were removed from pots, washed free of sand, and dissected into root, shoot, and nodule portions.
 Nodules were counted and photographed.
-Rhizobia were subcultured from nodules of co-inoculated plants to differentiate Fix+ and Fix- strains.
-Nodules were crushed and streaked on MAG and isolated colonies were subcultured on MAG with rifampicin (500 $\mu$ g ml-1) and streptomycin (1000 $\mu$ g ml-1), selecting for Fix+, and YM media, on which Fix- exhibit fast growth and slimy appearance.
-Five nodules each from three co-inoculated plants per genotype were randomly picked and assessed (~15 nodules per genotype, 268 total).
-From each nodule, ~50 colonies were counted to estimate the proportion of Fix+ to Fix- strains (11,586 colonies in total).
+Rhizobia were sub-cultured from nodules of co-inoculated plants to differentiate Fix+ and Fix- strains.
+Nodules were surface sterilized and subsequently crushed and streaked on solid MAG media.
+Isolated colonies were subcultured on MAG with rifampicin (500 $\mu$ g mL-1) and streptomycin (1000 $\mu$ g mL-1), selecting for Fix+, and YM media, on which Fix- exhibits fast growth and slimy appearance.
+Five nodules each from three co-inoculated plants per genotype were randomly picked and assessed ( $\sim 15$ nodules per genotype, 268 total).
+From each nodule, $\sim$ 50 colonies were counted to estimate the proportion of Fix+ to Fix- strains (11,586 colonies in total).

-Leaf N 'atom per cent difference', a measure of nitrogen fixation (Regus et al. 2014), was estimated as the percentage of N atoms over total nitrogen in each sample (Unkovich et al. 2008).
-The $\delta^{15}$ N of each sample was calculated by comparing N abundance expressed as parts per thousand relative to atmospheric N2, these values were used to compare among plants inoculated with Fix+ and Fix strains following the formula:
+Leaf N "atom percent difference", a measure of nitrogen fixation (Regus et al. 2014), was estimated as the percentage of N atoms over total nitrogen in each sample (Unkovich et al. 2008).
+The $\delta^{15}$ N of each sample was calculated by comparing N abundance expressed as parts per thousand relative to atmospheric N2; these values were used to compare among plants inoculated with Fix+ and Fix- strains following the formula:

-$$\delta 15N \%0 = \frac{\text{sample atom}\%15N - 0.3663}{0.3663} x \ 1000$$
+$$\delta^{15} N\% = \frac{\text{sample atom}\%^{15} N - 0.3663}{0.3663} \times 1000.$$

-To calculate these values individual leaves of each plant were oven dried, powdered using steel bead beaters at 14,000 rpm, and 4 mg per plant was transferred into individual tin capsules, including four replicates per genotype for the Fix+, Fix- and two replicates for control inoculation treatments (178 samples total).
+To calculate these values, individual leaves of each plant were oven dried, powdered using steel bead beaters at 14,000 rpm, and 4 mg per plant was transferred into individual tin capsules, including four replicates per genotype for the Fix+, Fix-, and two replicates for control inoculation treatments (178 samples total).
 Isotopic analyses were performed at the UC Davis Stable Isotope Facility.